alentoghostflame/nextcord/docs/discord.rst

 .. image:: /images/slash_scope.jpg

-For more info on slash commands go to :doc:`/interactions`
+For more info on slash commands go to :doc:`interactions`